BitEdits/ps3xport/README.md

-  Decrypt archive[_XX].dat dcrptd.dat:        Decrypt the given .dat file Dump backup_dir destination_dir:            Extract the whole backup to the destination directory ExtractFile backup_dir filename dest:       Extract from a backup a specific file ExtractPath backup_dir path dest_dir:       Extract from a backup all files matching the specified path DeleteFile backup_dir filename:             Delete from a backup a specific file DeletePath backup_dir path:                 Delete from a backup all files matching the specified path DeleteProtected backup_dir:                 Deletes the copy-protected files from the backup Add backup_dir directory:                   Add the given directory and subdirs to the backup AddProtected backup_dir directory:          Add the given directory and subdirs to the DRM backup
+  Decrypt archive[_XX].dat dcrptd.dat:        Decrypt the given .dat file Dump backup_dir destination_dir:            Extract the whole backup to the destination directory ExtractFile backup_dir filename dest:       Extract from a backup a specific file ExtractPath backup_dir path dest_dir:       Extract from a backup all files matching a specified path DeleteFile backup_dir filename:             Delete from a backup a specific file DeletePath backup_dir path:                 Delete from a backup all files matching a specified path DeleteProtected backup_dir:                 Deletes the copy-protected files from the backup Add backup_dir directory:                   Add the given directory and subdirs to the backup AddProtected backup_dir directory:          Add the given directory and subdirs to the DRM backup